jeherve/WP-Facebook-applications/readme.txt

 When viewing your [application settings page](http://www.facebook.com/developers/apps.php "Facebook Apps overview"), you will see a link to your Application's Profile Page.
 On that page, below the profile page, click the *Add to my page* link.
 Then you can add your application to any of the pages you administer.

 == Changelog ==

+= 0.4.4 =
+* Save Facebook App settings only for the plugin tabs, not for other custom post types

 = 0.4.3 =
 * Fix styling issue on admin page with WordPress 3.3